LibreCAD/docs/appx/build.rst

 Qt Framework
 `````````````

+The Windows version of Qt includes both the required framework library and the compiler.
 Download the open source version of the **Qt Offline Installer** from Qt download <https://www.qt.io/download>.
 Install Qt to the default path prompted by the installer.
-On the *Select Components* page include the latest version of **MinGW** under the most recent version of Qt, e.g. `MinGW 7.3.0 32-bit` and `Qt 5.12.3` respectively.
+On the *Select Components* page include the latest version of the compiler, **MinGW**, under the most recent version of Qt, e.g. `MinGW 7.3.0 32-bit` and `Qt 5.12.3` respectively.
 No other components are needed.

 Boost